-On the citrus front, Imperial Mandarins are finishing up, we should have another week or so depending on the eating quality.
 Red flesh Cara Cara navel oranges are eating exceptionally well, as are the organic navel oranges.
 The organic navels are also a great price at the moment.
-Tangelos and new season blood oranges are also in store and online.
+Tangelos and blood oranges are also in store and online.
 Our favourite grower, Eric Wright from Mildura is supplying us with our navel and cara cara oranges, you must taste them.

 Don't forget pineapples are also good for those suffering with colds, the Aus Jubilee variety is particularly good.

 Local Thompson green seedless grapes and crimson grapes have finished.

-Our broccoli, broccolini and cauliflower are great value this week.
-The organic ones are in shorter supply, leading to higher prices.
+Our broccoli, broccolini and cauliflower are great value this week!

-Our potatoes are exceptional at the moment, and we are stocking a great range including washed, cocktail, desiree, dutch cream, kipfler, royal blue, sebago as well as organic kestrel.
+Our potatoes are exceptional at the moment, and we are stocking a great range including washed, cocktail, desiree, dutch cream, kipfler, royal blue, sebago.
 We have both organic and conventional sweet potatoes available and we are also stocking mini sweet potatoes which are perfect for roasting.

-Our herb bunches continue to be fresh and abundant and this week, packed full of flavour but the bunches are decent size.
+Our herb bunches continue to be fresh and abundant and this week, packed full of flavour and the bunches are decent size.
 At the moment we have a very limited supply of basil, however, we are stocking both conventional and organic basil, in order to meet our demand.